 Informal Resolution

 Undergraduate students who wish to seek further review of an academic or non-academic decision or action by the University or a University employee (in an official capacity) that the student contends was in violation of written campus policies, or constitutes unfair or unequal application of such policies, should first seek to resolve such concerns through informal discussions.
 In particular, grievances regarding academic matters should generally begin with informal discussions with the student’s instructor or with the faculty member supervising a course.
 If such informal discussions do not reach a satisfactory resolution, then the student may pursue a grievance following the steps in this policy.
+Undergraduate students should be free of retaliation from University employees for filing a grievance under this policy or the grade appeal policy or through participation in the investigation of a grievance as a witness of such a claim.
+Undergraduate students who seek further review of a claim of retaliation shall also follow the steps in this policy.

 Applicability of Policy

 This policy applies to undergraduate students enrolled in traditional courses as well as online courses.
 This policy does not apply to matters which are covered by other campus policies or appeal procedures, including, but not limited to, the following: